okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/auth-js-redirect/main/index.md

 ## Create a basic app

 To make this sample as versatile as possible, the following starter app redirects to Okta to sign in as you load it into the browser.
-In your own apps, you might want to initiate the redirect using a sign-in button.
+In your own apps, you might want to initiate the redirect using a button for sign-in.
 You might want to initiate the redirect when visiting a certain route that requires authentication (such as an admin page).
 The key is that you initiate the sign-in flow through the redirect.

 Review the following sections to build out the sample app, or see the full sample app code in the [Add a sign-out function](#add-a-sign-out-function) section.